roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Application Scheduling Deployment/Deploy, release, and monitor applications in the ACK console.md

     -   At the top of the Create page, set **Namespace** to **default**.
     -   Set Sample Template to **Resource - basic Deployment**.
     -   Configure log collection.
-For more information about how to configure log collection parameters, see [Use Log Service to collect container logs](/intl.en-US/User Guide for Kubernetes Clusters/Observability/Log management/Use Log Service to collect container logs.md).
+For more information about how to configure log collection parameters, see [Collect log files from containers by using Log Service](/intl.en-US/User Guide for Kubernetes Clusters/Observability/Log management/Collect log files from containers by using Log Service.md).

         Add the following content to the `spec` field in the template.